 Get started with your saving journey

 Whatever your money goals are, the first step forward is to just start.
-Whether it’s starting small, make sure your targets are achievable and based on how much you can genuinely afford each week or month.
+There's nothing wrong with starting small, just make sure your targets are achievable and based on how much you can genuinely afford each week or month.

 This article isn’t intended as financial advice.